Customer Services

 • Before making an application for reasonable adjustments:

-~ consult any specialist LEA or other external advisory services available;
+~ consult any specialist services available;

-~ consider whether the severity or effect of the particular disability is likely to change
+~ consider whether the severity or effect of the particular disability is likely to change before the time of the examination;

 • Careful consideration must be given to the resourcing implications of any reasonable adjustments, which may be agreed.